 Early Years provision has a legal duty to generate a report on Childcare Sufficiency Assessment and is organised into four localities, split into eight areas, detailing current supply and demand of registered childcare.
-The Local Authority offers support, advice and guidance to registered childcare providers who work within the Early Years Statutory Framework.
-The Early Years Foundation Stage (EYFS) provides details of legislation on welfare requirements and learning and development.
-Support is also offered to families through programmes such as Home learning, Bookstart and the Parent Champion programme8.
+The Local Authority offers support, advice and guidance to registered childcare providers through the Cities Education Excellence Strategy 2021-24 (wolverhampton.gov.uk).